jpuris/udacity-data-engineering-capstone/README.md

 ![images/pipeline.jpg](images/pipeline.jpg)

+In addition, after the ETL is done, data quality checks will be performed on the stage and fact tables.

 ## Tools and technology

 The initial goals of this project are to restructure the source data in a way that would enable the data consumer to analyse it easily as well as describe the data with visualisation methods.